-- 11.1 Map 4 identifies existing and future commercial areas. - 11.2 The Town supports the concept of small convenience type commercial development, serving the needs of the immediate neighbourhood, in residential areas. - 11.3 The external design and finish of all commercial development should be of high quality and reflect or complement existing development in the vicinity. - The Town will strive to develop and implement an overall downtown streetscape plan to ensure the downtown commercial area is pedestrian friendly and aesthetically pleasing while providing adequate vehicular access and parking. - Home based businesses will be allowed as discretionary uses in residential districts provided they are secondary to the residential use and do not detract from the amenities of the surrounding residential neighbourhood.
+- 11.1 Map 4 identifies existing and future commercial areas. - 11.2 The Town supports the concept of small convenience type commercial development, serving the needs of the immediate neighbourhood, in residential areas. - 11.3 The external design and finish of all commercial development should be of high quality and reflect or complement existing development in the vicinity. - 11.4 The Town will strive to develop and implement an overall downtown streetscape plan to ensure the downtown commercial area is pedestrian friendly and aesthetically pleasing while providing adequate vehicular access and parking.
+Any plans including lands within Alberta Transportation highway right-of-way's will be prepared in partnership with Alberta Transportation. - Home based businesses will be allowed as discretionary uses in residential districts provided they are secondary to the residential use and do not detract from the amenities of the surrounding residential neighbourhood.
 Specific standards and requirements will be governed by the Land Use Bylaw. - 11.6 In commercial areas, upon subdivision, the Town will require that the provision of reserves be in the form of money, except in cases where the site borders on a non-commercial use in which case the Town may consider the dedication of land to provide adequate buffering.